MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: : A Motion-Grounded Physics Reasoning and Comprehension Benchmark

 In this section, we introduce the details of our benchmark.
 High-quality training data is essential for enabling video models to understand the physical world, yet existing resources fall short when tasks extend beyond scene-level captioning to entity-level spatiotemporal reasoning and factual comprehension, such as physics understanding, commonsense reasoning, or abnormality detection in AIGC videos.
 This gap largely stems from the lack of datasets that (1) provide fine-grained, spatially and temporally consistent annotations of entities across frames, and (2) include a balanced mixture of \underline{\textit{positive}} examples that follow real-world physical dynamics and \underline{\textit{negative}} examples that intentionally violate physical laws.
 In the absence of such enriched and balanced supervision, VLMs remain limited to surface-level perception; by contrast, datasets meeting these criteria enable more robust, physics-aware reasoning over dynamic video content.

-\textbf{Data Collection:} \oursdata{} is a free-form video question–answering dataset aimed at strengthening VLMs’ physics understanding, built from real-world videos in Motion-Sight~\cite{du2025motionsight} and ActivityNet~\cite{caba2015activitynet}, as well as AIGC videos from VideoPhy2~\cite{bansal2025videophy}, VideoHallu~\cite{li2025videohallu}, and models such as COSMOS~\cite{agarwal2025cosmos}, Wan2.2~\cite{wan2025}, and Sora~\cite{brooks2024video}. \oursdata{} contains $4,350$ videos and $8,361$ free-form QA pairs covering diverse physics-related reasoning tasks.
-Each example includes positive and negative demonstrations with detailed human annotations, enabling models to learn correct physical processes from real videos while identifying artifacts and violations commonly found in AIGC content.
+\textbf{Data Collection:} \oursdata{} is a free-form video question-answering dataset designed to strengthen VLMs’ physics understanding, built from real-world videos sourced from Motion-Sight~\cite{du2025motionsight} and ActivityNet~\cite{caba2015activitynet}, alongside AIGC videos collected from VideoPhy2~\cite{bansal2025videophy}, VideoHallu~\cite{li2025videohallu}, and generative models such as COSMOS~\cite{agarwal2025cosmos}, Wan2.2~\cite{wan2025}, and Sora~\cite{brooks2024video}. \oursdata{} consists of $4,350$ videos, composed by $8,361$ free-form video question-answering pairs related to physics-related comprehension tasks.
+The dataset includes both positive and negative demonstrations with detailed human annotations providing balanced coverage of labels and reasoning steps.
+This design enables VLMs to learn correct physical processes from real-world videos, while also recognizing artifacts and violations that commonly arise in AIGC videos but are rare in natural scenes.

 \textbf{Questions:} As shown in Figure~\ref{fig:dataset}, our dataset contains two types of reasoning questions: \textit{Factual} questions that assess models’ grounding of real versus hypothetical scenarios, asking whether a physical process follows real-world principles or identifying the underlying mechanism, and, for AIGC videos, determining whether the physics aligns with reality or exhibits artifact-driven abnormalities. and \textit{Critical-thinking} questions that require inferring causes, intentions, or detecting physical or commonsense abnormalities beyond explicit annotations.
 We re-annotate multiple-choice and labeled physics tasks into open-ended QA using Claude-4-Sonnet, and all ground-truth answers are further verified by humans to ensure physical consistency and accessibility to both humans and VLMs.